brand icon Jun2

 • Organic wool batting

-• Organic latex — latex is one of the most breathable and temperature neutral materials available
+• Organic latex–one of the most breathable and temperature-neutral materials available

 • Glueless encased coils

-When we assembled our mattress, we were able to see EXACTLY what’s inside our mattress and it’s exactly as portrayed on their website.
+When we assembled our mattress, we could see EXACTLY what was inside it, and it was exactly as portrayed on their website.

 Naturepedic Mattress layers: Review